FACULTY & STAFF

 Instructor, NVIT Environmental Resources Technology program

-Ellen Simmons, originally from Saskatchewan (Swampy Cree), is a biology/ecology professor in Penticton, BC who works to promote Indigenous knowledge in relation to sustainable forest management and educate others about cultural traditions amongst Aboriginal and non-Aboriginal communities.
+Ellen Simmons, originally from Saskatchewan (Swampy Cree), is a biology/ecology professor in Penticton, BC who works to promote Indigenous knowledge in relation to sustainable forest management and educate others about cultural traditions amongst Indigenous and non-Indigenous communities.
 She is also working with the Penticton Indian Band Adult Education Centre as a science and math teacher.
 She brings forth over fifteen years of experience within the environmental/conservation sector offering a unique skill set that communicates the necessity of including Traditional Ecological Knowledge (TEK) alongside western scientific approaches in Natural Resource practises.
 She holds an MSc. in Environmental Sciences (Royal Roads University) and a BSc. in Forestry (UBC Vancouver).
 Additionally, she represents the En’owkin Center (a post secondary Indigenous institution) as a Board Director for the Okanagan Similkameen Conservation Alliance.

 Alongside, she also works to protect the endangered and rare black cottonwood lowland forests.